Students follow the academic programme of the department in which they are enrolled, with the following modifications.

 During the first semester

 Joint course: Both politics and economics students follow one joint compulsory course which provides them with the analytical tools required for the design and appraisal of policies.
-This course, open only to EPPA students, is Public Economics (20h) taught by Prof. HINDRIKS.
+This course, open only to EPPA students, is Public Economics (20h), given by Prof. HINDRIKS.
 The course provides a thorough grounding in the science and art of policy formulation, setting feasible and testable objectives, choosing appropriate policy instruments, assessing policy outcomes and procedures and adjustment of policy targets.

 During the second semester